shadi97kh/ULTRA-AIR/README.md

 # YOLOv9 Object Detection on Neck Ultrasound - 7 Fold Training

 This repository contains the code and results for training the YOLOv9 object detection model on neck ultrasound images using a 7-fold cross-validation approach.
+The project is a combination of the `fold generator` and `pipeline` folders, integrating their functionalities to achieve robust training and evaluation.

 ## Files and Folders